jwallnoefer/requsim/README.md

 anything that can be described as a quantum channel), but not modeling down to the actual physical level.

-The abstractions used in ReQuSim lend itself to describing protocols as high-level strategies (e.g. if two pairs are present, perform entanglement swapping), but in principle any strategy can be used to schedule arbitrary events in the event system.
+The abstractions used in ReQuSim lend themselves to describing protocols as high-level strategies (e.g. if two pairs are present, perform entanglement swapping), but in principle any strategy can be used to schedule arbitrary events in the event system.